feifeibear/long-context-attention/README.md

-## What's wrong with Ulysses and Ring?
+## Why not apply Ulysses and Ring Attention Individually?

 - Ulysses is sensitive to the number of attention heads.
 The parallelism degree in Ulysses cannot exceed the number of heads.